 Weightlifting Shoes if you Have Flat Feet

-We are often asked what our readers should be looking for in a pair of weightlifting/training shoes if they have flat feet, and it may surprise you to learn that you have plenty of options as long as the footwear includes these three features.
+We are often asked what our readers should be looking for in a pair of weightlifting shoes if they have flat feet.
+It may surprise you to learn that you have plenty of options as long as the footwear includes these three features:

 Weightlifting Shoes: Strap for Additional Support